surifirstpin/biplus_documentation/docs/README.md

 The component has been designed in such a way, that it ensure maximum speed of development and high performance and also the calculation part is made easy with the help of a powerful math engine in Bi+.

-#### Combined Data

-Easily combine all your data sources, no matter how large it is, into a single view and convert, cleanse, or enrich data with multiple transformation functions for more expressive and descriptive data fields and analysis.

 #### Access to All